skobba/skobba.github.io_bak/docs/Ruby/README.md

 ```

 2. Install Jekyll for Ruby
-Use the first for system install
 ```
 gem install bundler jekyll

-gem install --user-install bundler jekyll
 ```

 3. Install gems from Gemfile
 ```
 bundle install
 ```